 We can now name some typical characteristics that distinguish popular singing from classical singing, as it was characterised above:

-- For a more intense emotional expression, incidental noises are also mixed into the singing or shouting techniques are used: Breath, vocal fry (creak) or roughness of tone.
+• For a more intense emotional expression, additional noises are also mixed into the vocals or screaming techniques are used.
+Puffs, vocal fry or roughness of the sound are examples of this.

 These characteristics of popular singing allow us to better understand why classical singing lessons are actually not suitable for all styles of music.
-The vocal opening in width so typical for singing in rock & pop, twang, belted, tone approaches that go from breath to "vocal fry" to "growl", special techniques like shouting: These are all techniques that are not taught in classical vocal training - after all, they are not needed for the interpretation of classical works.
-The good news is, they are components of a non-classical vocal technique that is now widely established and taught by professionals all over the world.
-To take up the old word from the 1930s: In addition to classical singing technique, popular or CCM singing technique can now also claim the designation "legitimate singing".
+The wide vocal opening so typical of rock and pop singing, twang, belting, tone approaches ranging from the breath to the vocal fry to the growl, special techniques such as shouting: These are all techniques that are not taught in classical vocal training - after all, they are not needed for the interpretation of classical works.
+The good news is that they are components of a non-classical singing technique that is widely established today.
+This technique is taught by professionals all over the world.
+To pick up the old phrase from the 1930s: In addition to the classical singing technique, the popular or CCM singing technique can now also lay claim to the term "legit singing".Ā

-For all the differences, there are of course commonalities.
-For example, popular singing benefits from many techniques and exercises developed in classical singing traditions - for breathing and supporting muscles, register transitions, articulation (consonants) and much more.
-Stylistic overlaps also occur, classically trained singers singing pop songs and being successful with them.
-One example is the mezzo-soprano Ann-Sofie von Otter singing "This House Is Empty Now".
-While Elvis Costello sings in the original with the bright, straight tones that are so typical of popular singing, in Ann-Sofie von Otter's version we hear a slightly darkened tone colouring and a lot of head voice:
+Despite all the differences, there are of course also similarities.
+For example, popular singing technique benefits from many techniques and exercises from the classical tradition.
+This applies to the breathing and supporting muscles, register transitions, articulation (consonants) and much more.
+There are also stylistic overlaps: classically trained singers who sing pop songs and are successful with them.
+One example of this is the mezzo-soprano Ann-Sofie von Otter with the title "This House Is Empty Now".
+In the original, Elvis Costello sings with the bright, straight tones that are typical of popular singing.
+But with Ann-Sofie von Otter we hear a slightly darkened tone colouring and a lot of head voice:

-This is unquestionably a skilful interpretation, and beautiful for anyone who likes classical tonal aesthetics.
-I therefore refer those interested in singing in classical tonal aesthetics to esteemed colleagues who teach in classical vocal pedagogy.
-There is still a need for classically trained voices not only in opera houses and concert halls, but also in musical theatre or modern musicals.
+This is unquestionably a skilful interpretation, and wonderful for anyone who likes classical sound aesthetics.
+I would therefore refer those interested in singing in classical sound aesthetics to esteemed colleagues who teach classical vocal pedagogy.
+There is still a demand for classically trained voices in opera houses, concert halls, musical theatre and musicals.

 Tools versus a singing technique for everything

-One question still remains open: Is it possible to sing all styles equally with the popular singing technique?
-Jazz, Heavy Metal, Soul, Folk, Rhythm & Blues, Mainstream Pop, Musical, Independent, Country etc.?
-You can already imagine: the "one size fits all" principle raises false expectations here too, as different as the genre-typical singing styles are in the broad field of rock/pop music.
-Lessons in popular singing technique cannot be something like a uniform vocal training course with which one acquires the ability to sing everything there is in the rock-pop field.
+One question remains unanswered: Is it possible to sing all styles equally with the popular singing technique?
+Jazz, heavy metal, soul, folk, rhythm & blues, mainstream pop, musical, independent, country etc.?
+As you can imagine, the "one size fits all" principle raises false expectations here too!
+The genre-typical singing styles in the broad field of rock/pop music are very different.
+Lessons in popular vocal technique are not a standardised vocal training course that gives you the ability to sing everything there is to sing in the rock/pop genre.

-Think of it this way: Popular singing lessons show you the tools you need to sing the style of your choice in a technically secure, vocally healthy way.
-The techniques mentioned above, the vocal fry, the belten, etc. are like tools that will help you learn to achieve the specific vocal effects of your genre with confidence.
-In the popular singing studio, the toolbox is there, so to speak, and with expert instruction in the use of the right tools, you're off and running ... and you're in the middle of an exciting process of developing your very own vocal expression - with a sound that suits your musical genre.
+Think of it this way: Popular singing lessons show you the tools you need to sing the style of your choice in a technically sound, vocally healthy way.
+Techniques such as vocal fry, belting etc. are tools with which you can learn to achieve the special vocal effects of your genre with confidence.
+In the popular vocal studio, the toolbox is ready and waiting, and with expert instruction in the use of the right tools, you're off and running ... and you're right in the middle of an exciting process of developing your very own vocal expression - with a sound that suits your musical genre.

 In my online singing courses you will learn important tools for building your voice.
 Feel free to check out my Online singing courses in!